History of the Jews in Iran: Jewish community's international relations

+By around 1950 representatives from World ORT, a Russian Jewish organization aimed at advancement of education in Jewish children started their first branch in Damavand street in Tehran.
+A woman's division later opened that year.
+First courses in masonry and carpentry were initiated that year for Kurdish and Iraqi Jewish refugees in Tehran.
+A year later branches were opened in Isfahan and Shiraz and curriculum were widened to dressmaking, joinery, marquetry and cabinet making.
+By 1954 ORT students grew to about 700 students.
+By 1969 student numbers had increased to over 2000.
+ORT continued its operation in Iran even after the Islamic revolution until it was shut down and nationalized by the government in 1980.

 Pahlavi dynasty (1925 to 1979)

 The Pahlavi dynasty implemented modernizing reforms, which greatly improved the life of Jews.
 The influence of the Shi'a clergy was weakened, and the restrictions on Jews and other religious minorities were abolished.

+Reza Shah (1925 to 1941)

 Reza Shah prohibited mass conversion of Jews and eliminated the Shi'ite concept of ritual uncleanness of non-Muslims.
 Modern Hebrew was incorporated into the curriculum of Jewish schools and Jewish newspapers were published.
 Jews were also allowed to hold government jobs.
-In 1915 two Jewish brothers, Mordechai and Asher ben Avaraham, opened the first Jewish newspaper called "Shalom".
+In 1915, two Jewish brothers, Mordechai and Asher ben Avaraham, opened the first Jewish newspaper called "Shalom".
 These changes moved the balance of power in the Jewish community from elders and Rabbis to the youth.
-Establishment of Zionist Organization of Persia further accelerated this transfer of power to the young Jews.
+The establishment of Zionist Organization of Persia further accelerated this transfer of power to the young Jews.
 The Jews of Persia understood that "Zion" is the biblical name of Jerusalem and Zionism demonstrates that end of exile and the beginning of redemption.
 The Persian Zionist Aziz ben Yona Naim wrote in the early 1920s :"Zionism is nothing but a new name and new institution, for the Zionist idea has been present in Jewish thought for over two thousands years."